mciucu/stemjs/README.md

 # Stem JS
 [![npm package][npm-badge]][npm-url]

 [Stem](https://stemjs.org) is somewhere between a framework and a library.
-It offers a set of classes and functions for all the standard scenarios you can encounter in modern web app developments, with design patterns designed to work together.
+It offers a set of classes and functions for all the standard scenarios you can encounter in modern web app development, with design patterns designed to work together.

 ## Installation
 You can either just download the source from git or from the npm repository as the `stem-core` [npm package](https://www.npmjs.com/package/stem-core):